Prevention is the key when we talk about using digital solutions and to use IoT to fight against Covid-19.

 When a washroom is being cleaned or is full, the information can be available in real time, so that people know to use a different washroom.
 When all things are connected, the information on available washrooms can be displayed on the info screen as well, as in the picture below.

 Visitor and occupancy monitoring enable more efficient cleaning in offices as well.
 This can mean, for example, heat maps of your office that show which areas have been used and which are safe to go to.
 At the same the cleaners know what spaces actually need cleaning and save their valuable time in cleaning used spaces only.
 For workstations or phone booths, small wireless sensor devices detect movement and can tell when the desk is occupied.
 This enables the cleaning staff to disinfect used desks and mark them clean and available for the next user.

 Fill rate monitoring to keep up good hand hygiene

 The best way to prevent the spread of Covid-19 or any disease for that matter, is good hand hygiene.
 We were all quickly informed of the correct steps of washing and sanitizing your hands.
 In order to maintain good hand hygiene at all times, all washrooms need to be stocked with hand towels and paper, soap and hand sanitizer.

-IoT can be used to monitor the dispenser fill rates in public washrooms with wireless sensor devices that are simply placed inside any dispenser, from where they measure the fill rates, send information on the status and notifications when supplies are running low.
+You can use IoT to fight against COVID-19 by monitoring the dispenser fill rates in public washrooms with wireless sensor devices that are simply placed inside any dispenser, from where they measure the fill rates, send information on the status and notifications when supplies are running low.